 Field-hunting tip

-Look in thermally metamorphosed argillaceous rocks, fused xenoliths country — that is the host setting where mullite typically forms.
+Look in thermally metamorphosed argillaceous rocks, fused xenoliths country, the host setting where mullite typically forms.
 If you start seeing sillimanite, corundum, sanidine in float, you are in the right ground.
 Field specimens usually show a acicular crystals, prismatic, fibrous, massive habit, so train your eye for that shape before scanning the outcrop.